 What's the suggested procedure?

 My suggestion is to use this text to introduce comparatives.
 First, carry out a regular reading comprehension lesson.
 For your warm-up stage, you can ask simple questions like students' favourite hotels or things they look for in a good hotel.
-After this part ask students to identify the adjectives and then try to elicit the comparative forms.
-In this way, you'll move into grammar presentation stage in a smooth and meaningful way.
+After this part, ask students to identify the adjectives and then try to elicit the comparative forms.
+In this way, you'll move into the grammar presentation stage in a smooth and meaningful way.

 here's also an online version of this material here.